Memphis massacre of 1866: Irish residents

 Prior to the war, Irish immigrants had constituted a major wave of newcomers to the city: ethnic Irish made up 9.9 percent of the population in 1850 when there were 8,841 people in the city.
 The population expanded at a rapid rate by 1860 to 22,623, and the Irish constituted 23.2 percent.
 They encountered considerable discrimination, but by 1860, they occupied most positions in the police force and had gained many elected and patronage positions in city government, including the mayor's office.
-But the Irish also competed with free black people for lower-class jobs rejected by white people, contributing to animosity between the two groups (similar animosity between working class white people, including Irish immigrants, and free black people competing for jobs were among the causes of acts of violence in the North, also, including the 1863 New York City draft riots).
+But the Irish also competed with free black people for lower-class jobs rejected by white people, contributing to animosity between the two groups Municipal politics in Memphis was plagued by corruption.
+The mayor, John Park, often appeared in public drunk, and the police chief complained that he had little control over his officers.

 Most of the Irish had arrived beginning mid-century, since the Great Famine of the 1840s.
 Many settled in South Memphis, a new and ethnically diverse neighborhood constructed on two bayous.
 South Memphis was home mostly to families of craftsmen and semi-skilled workers.
 When the Army occupied Memphis, they took over nearby Fort Pickering as a base of operations.
 The Freedmen's Bureau also set up an office in this area.
 Black refugee settlement was concentrated further to the South and outside city limits.

 In the early years of the occupation, the Union Army permitted civil government, while prohibiting known Confederate veterans from taking office.
 Because of this, many ethnic Irish gained office during this period.
 General Washburne dissolved the city government in July 1864, but it was restored after the end of military occupation in July 1865.